bibleexchange/romans__textbook/related/en/1600_chapter-16-thoughts.md

 teaching ministry - church meets in her home - of six times the two are mentioned, Priscilla is mentioned 3 times first.
 Acts 18:2,18,26; Romans 16:3, 1 Corinthians 16:19; 2 Timothy 4:19

-> Acts 18:1-3&mdash; After these things Paul departed from Athens, and came to Corinth; 2 And found a certain Jew named **Aquila**, born in Pontus, lately come from Italy, with his wife **Priscilla**; (because that Claudius had commanded all Jews to depart from Rome:) and came unto them.
+> Acts 18:1–3— After these things Paul departed from Athens, and came to Corinth; 2 And found a certain Jew named **Aquila**, born in Pontus, lately come from Italy, with his wife **Priscilla**; (because that Claudius had commanded all Jews to depart from Rome:) and came unto them.
 3 And because he was of the same craft, he abode with them, and wrought: for by their occupation they were tentmakers.

-> Acts 18:18&mdash;And Paul after this tarried there yet a good while, and then took his leave of the brethren, and sailed thence into Syria, and with him **Priscilla** and **Aquila**; having shorn his head in Cenchrea: for he had a vow.
+> Acts 18:18—And Paul after this tarried there yet a good while, and then took his leave of the brethren, and sailed thence into Syria, and with him **Priscilla** and **Aquila**; having shorn his head in Cenchrea: for he had a vow.

-> Acts 18:26 &mdash; And he began to speak boldly in the synagogue: whom when **Aquila** and **Priscilla** had heard, they took him unto them, and expounded unto him the way of God more perfectly.
+> Acts 18:26 — And he began to speak boldly in the synagogue: whom when **Aquila** and **Priscilla** had heard, they took him unto them, and expounded unto him the way of God more perfectly.

-> Romans 16:3&mdash; Greet **Priscilla** and **Aquila** my helpers in Christ Jesus:
+> Romans 16:3— Greet **Priscilla** and **Aquila** my helpers in Christ Jesus:

-> 1 Corinthians 16:19&mdash;19 The churches of Asia salute you. **Aquila** and **Priscilla** salute you much in the Lord, with the church that is in their house.
+> 1 Corinthians 16:19—19 The churches of Asia salute you. **Aquila** and **Priscilla** salute you much in the Lord, with the church that is in their house.

-> 2 Timothy 4:19 &mdash; 19 Salute **Prisca** and **Aquila**, and the household of Onesiphorus.
+> 2 Timothy 4:19 — 19 Salute **Prisca** and **Aquila**, and the household of Onesiphorus.

 Aquila - male - husband of Prisca - they were originally from Rome - (Acts 18) then driven out by the Emperor Claudius (52 A.D.) and traveled to Corinth where they made tents with Paul.
 Then